milmoul/Derek-Back/README.md

     a.
 Login to heroku and docker

-    First login to heroku, in the same terminal window type:
+    First login to heroku, in the same terminal window type, you will need the heroku CLI:

+        npm install heroku
         heroku login

     It will prompt you to hit any key (do that) and it will open a browser tab and ask that you login to heroku (do that too)